 - As an online legal service, you can access LegalZoom on the go.
-You’re not limited to access by location.
-You need access to the web.
+Your location isn’t limiting as long as you have a web connection.

 While some consider LegalZoom among the best online legal service providers, the company has its fair share of positive and negative reviews.

 - Long-term experience: LegalZoom was established 20 years ago, and its customer services and resources have grown throughout that time.

 - One-stop legal shop: LegalZoom offers a range of personal and business legal services, including business documentation services and estate planning advice.

 - National presence: LegalZoom offers access to independent attorneys in all 50 states.